SKPVenkataSDeepthi/Data-Visualization-and-Web-Development-Tools/README.md

 - **Cross-Domain Requests**: Communicate securely with external APIs using CORS.
 - **Error Handling**: Provide meaningful feedback with robust error handling techniques.
 - **Customizable Requests**: Use flexible HTTP methods like `GET`, `POST`, and `PUT`.

 ---

-These technologies are the backbone of interactive and responsive web applications, offering a seamless experience for users.

----